“Never go to a doctor whose office plants have died”

 I turn up at the appointed time, 11.45 am and am told to take a seat.
-I am in a house in the village converted to a heath centre.
+I am in a house in the village converted to a health centre.
 It is an old house, well old by our standards, with polished wood floors, a central passage and doors leading off both sides.

-I take a seat and for the next 45 minutes I sit idly thumbing through an out of date magazine and looking at the others waiting.
+I take a seat and for the next 45 minutes, I sit idly thumbing through an out of date magazine and looking at the others waiting.
 There is an older couple, he with a walking cane and she obviously taking care of him.
-They seem to know the only other person in the room, a woman probably mid thirties.
+They seem to know the only other person in the room, a woman probably mid-thirties.
 She doesn’t seem to be waiting to see a doctor and indeed, when the man’s name is called she tells the couple she will wait until they come out.

 Meantime, staff come and go; people come and go.
 The receptionist leaves for lunch and her place is taken by a nurse.
 She is the one who removed the stitches after I tried to cut off my thumb.
 That’s another story for another time.

 A staff member (because she was wearing a name tag) appears in the waiting room and walks over to the young woman and they enter into a discussion as to who should pick up the girls from school and take them to practice.
 It’s agreed that the staff member will pick them up and they will all meet later after practice.

 A couple of young girls arrive and only one stays.
 It is spring here but not warm although they don’t notice that they are barely dressed for the weather.
 The one who stays is called into the doctor’s consulting room and still I wait.

 A mother and her young child come out of a consulting room; have a brief conversation with the nurse/receptionist and after saying they will be back tomorrow, leave.